(Corrects currency conversion in Barclays item in Compliance Action.)

 For-Profit Colleges Risk Losing Tax Money Under Debt Rules

 For-profit colleges training security guards, medical assistants and law enforcement officers risk losing federal money because they leave students with debts they struggle to repay, the U.S. Education Department said.

 More than 190, or 5 percent, of the career-training programs failed to meet new loan-repayment regulations, the government said.
 Career Education Corp.
-(CECO) and Corinthian Colleges Inc. (COCO) ranked among the worst schools on the agency’s list.
+(CECO:US) and Corinthian Colleges Inc. (COCO:US) ranked among the worst schools on the agency’s list.

 The Obama administration is seeking to protect taxpayers from loan defaults and stop students from taking on debt for degrees that don’t pay off with higher incomes.
 The industry lobbied against the proposed rules and said yesterday that it will reduce access for working adults and military veterans.